ozakary/data-NaMO2F2/first_principle_calculations/README.md

 ## Requirements

-To run the calculations in this repository, you will need:
+To run the calculations in this folder, you will need:

 - **VASP** installed on your local machine or accessible on a supercomputer cluster.
 - A compatible **CPU** (e.g., Intel or AMD) with sufficient computational resources for running DFT calculations.